MLS TO BLAME FOR INJURIES

 But, Kotscho has asked Dunga to stop saying anything without ‘proper knowledge’.
 As per Kotscho, right now MLS might not be matching other leagues in the world in other aspects, but, it is definitely not behind them in the physical aspect.
 The players train relentlessly as the Football played in the league is high-intensity.

 Kotscho was quoted as, “It seems Dunga has not watched too much of MLS and his views are preconceived because MLS demands high level of fitness and the way the sides train in this competition is an example for the sides all over the world.
-It's not as though we are letting all of our players stay at home all day, play at the Insta Casino on their sofas, and then expect them to play a full 0 mintes at the weekend - this is a full time job!"
+It's not as though we are letting all of our players stay at home all day, and then expect them to play a full 0 mintes at the weekend - this is a full time job!"

 “I admit we still don’t stand in level terms with the top tier competitions of other countries, but, it’s not because of any kind of drawback in our training system.
 That aspect is fine.”